Using 0% APR Balance Transfers: A Smart Strategy for Managing Credit Card Debt

 3.2 Calculate Total Costs

 Even with a 0% APR offer, balance transfer fees can add up.
-Use this formula to determine the cost:
+Use the following formula to determine the total cost:

 Example: